Redislabs-Solution-Architects/cc_zendesk/README.md

 # cc_zendesk

-This script will  retrieve all the accounts that the cc_on_all_org_tickets field is not empty.
+This script will retrieve all the accounts that the cc_on_all_org_tickets field is not empty in zendesk.
 It will store the results on a csv file.

 # Requirements